lmco/hoppr-cop/vuln/gemnasium/README.md

 This uses the [MIT licensed version of the gemnasium database](https://gitlab.com/gitlab-org/advisories-community).
 This can be set to the full version by setting the environment variable `GEMNASIUM_DATABASE_ZIP` to `https://gitlab.com/gitlab-org/security-products/gemnasium-db/-/archive/master/gemnasium-db-master.zip`
 Note this can only be done with the explicit permission of Gitlab.
 It violates their terms of use to use that database as part of a 3rd party tool.
 We should contact gitlab for permission to use this for internal use.

-## TODO
-- the semver command is suddenly failing on a lot of versions.
-I turned check to False when the command is executed.
-This needs run to ground.
-- The database is not updated if it exists.
-It should be updated daily